There are several types of Hocho knives, each designed for specific purposes such as cutting vegetables, fish, etc.

-Have you ever tried to make Sushi and failed in cutting the fish with a Hocho 包丁, Japanese cooking knife?
-If someone asked me so, my answer is Yes.
-What a shame my sushi making ended up making minced fish balls.
+Have you ever tried to make Sushi and failed to cut the fish with a Hocho 包丁, a Japanese cooking knife?
+If someone asked me so, my answer would be Yes.
+What a shame my sushi-making ended up making minced fish balls.
 It is surely not so easy to filet a fish in pieces without a skill.
 Besides, the choice of what types of knives to use is crucial.

 There are several types of Hocho knives, equipped depending on the purpose of use, to cut veges, fish etc.

-For cutting fishes, there are two types of Japanese cooking knives, Deba-bocho 出刃包丁 and Sashimi-bocho 刺身包丁, defined as traditional Japanese cooking knives (= Wabocho 和包丁).
-Deba-bocho is used to clean fish and chop them in pieces, it enables you to file the fish along the backbone finely.
-Sashimi-bocho is for making Sashimi or Sushi, allows to slice filet shapely with a gentle touch.
+For cutting fish, there are two types of Japanese cooking knives, Deba-boho 出刃包丁 and Sashimi-boho 刺身包丁, known as traditional Japanese cooking knives (= Wabocho 和包丁).
+Deba-bocho is used to clean fish and chop them in pieces; it enables you to file the fish along the backbone finely.
+Sashimi-cabochon is used to make sashimi, or sushi, which is used to slice filet shapely with a gentle touch.
 These knives are essential for professionals working at Japanese restaurants.

 Traditional Japanese cooking knives are right-handed.